What's next for Snaizeholme?

 Tree protection

 Deer, rabbits and sheep can cause havoc by browsing and nibbling at newly planted saplings.
-The Woodland Trust has promised to use plastic-free alternatives to tree guards by the end of 2021 and the trees we plant at Snaizeholme will be included in this pledge.
+We have promised to use plastic-free alternatives to tree guards by the end of 2021 and the trees we plant at Snaizeholme will be included in this pledge.